alex-courtis/arch/README.md

 Execute `linkSystem.sh` as root.
 Any failures due to missing directories should be manually resolved by installing the package or manually creating the directory.

-## Enable XDM And Reboot
+## Reboot And Start X

-`sudo systemctl enable xdm-archlinux`

 Reboot

+Login on tty1

-Everything should be ready to go... check `dmesg --human` and `~/.xsession-errors` for any oddities.
+Everything should start in your X environment... check `~/.x.log`, `/var/log/Xorg.0.log`, `dmesg --human` and any console errors for any oddities.

 # Non-UEFI Differences, Without Encryption